logo

 Greg Case

 Yeah, it really is terrific, Krista.
-And Eric's piece too, remember if you think about the AM United strategy, in order to actually operationalize that, clients got to see everybody connected together.
-And that actually meant before more travel because everybody had to come.
+On Eric's piece, too, remember, if you think about the Aon United strategy, in order to actually operationalize that, clients got to see everybody connected together, and that actually meant before more travel because everybody had to come.
 Now they actually can show up.
 They can show up through the technology.
-It actually is a way to accelerate AM United.
-So anyway, I think Eric's point was really a terrific one.
-What Krista's highlighting is, look, we step back and ask the question, how can we as AON, how can we help clients accelerate through and create economic recovery faster and faster coming out of this current environment?
-And we ask clients, is there a basis, is there a benefit to compare notes with each other around what we're doing?
-And we raised our hand first in Chicago, and I will tell you the response was unbelievable.
-So we literally have the whole crew of Chicago.
-These are companies, the most significant companies in Chicago getting together, talking about work, travel, and convening.
+It actually is a way to accelerate Aon United.
+So, anyway, I think Eric's point was really a terrific one.
+What Krista's highlighting is, look, we step back and ask the question, how can we as Aon, how can we help clients accelerate through Aon? and create economic recovery faster and faster coming out of this current environment.
+And we asked clients, you know, is there a basis, is there a benefit to compare notes with each other around what we're doing?
+And, you know, we raised our hand first in Chicago, and I will tell you the response was unbelievable.
+So we literally have the food crew of Chicago.
+These are companies, the most significant companies in Chicago, getting together, talking about work, travel, and convene.
 By the way, we started with back to work.
 We all realized that was a joke.
 Everybody's already working.
-So this is really not about work.
-By the way, it was really around how you connect with clients and do what you do.
-And in essence, we went from Chicago, now launched or beginning to launch in New York, London, Singapore, we have Madrid online as well.
-So we have cities around the world comparing notes, Jimmy, on how we accelerate economic recovery.
-And this, again, reinforces sort of what we're all about in terms of helping clients succeed in difficult environments and leveraging A&E or I capability in order to do that.
+So this is really not about work, by the way.
+It was really around how you connect with clients and do what you do.
+And, you know, in essence, we went from Chicago, now launched or beginning to launch in New York, London, Singapore.
+We have Madrid online as well.
+So, you know, we have cities around the world comparing notes, Jimmy, on how we accelerate economic recovery.
+And this, again, reinforces sort of what we're all about in terms of helping clients succeed in difficult environments and leveraging A&E and I capability in order to do that.

 speaker